-My poetry has changed and evolved as my life has.
+My poetry has changed and evolved as my life has but there are times when I see the steadiness my faith has provided, and that is true about my poem, “Real Life Princess.”
 Years ago, I worked really long hours at a job I hated.
 Now, I work long hours at a job I love.
 Back then, I felt my worth was tied to my accomplishments.
 Now, I realize that couldn’t be further from the truth.

 When I was single, I worked a lot and had family obligations and did a lot, but my married friends didn’t always understand my life.
 Why should they?
 A lot of my pals got married early and their life was different.
 So when I thought about what made a princess, a real life one, someone who had the kind of life I wanted… it wasn’t the girl with the tiara I thought about.
 It wasn’t a bride with a big wedding… it was just someone with a partner, with a mate that God had chosen especially for them.
 My idea of living like royally then (and now) was about doing what you were meant to do in life.
 For me, this included marriage.